McNicol Middle Magnet & STEM School

 The culminating project: Design and construct a functional hydroponic and/or aeroponic garden that does not put a strain on Earth’s resources and that can be used to enrich the school cafeteria’s menu.

-How can I learn more about McNicol’s STEM program?
+Want to learn more about McNicol’s STEM program?
 Feel free to contact us at anytime to ask more questions!
-Call 1-754-323-3400 and ask to speak to Mr. Shaver.
+Call 754-323-3400 and ask to speak to Mr. Shaver.